geops/website/content/blog/geops-prasentiert-auf-dem-geosummit/index.en.md

 ---
 title: geOps präsentiert auf dem GEOSummit
-summary: Der GEOSummit ist die wichtigste Veranstaltung zum Thema GIS in der Schweiz. geOps ist vom 19.-21.
-Juni bei Messe und Konferenz dabei.
+summary: The GEOSummit is the most important event on GIS in Switzerland. geOps will be at the trade fair and conference from June 19-21.
 created: 2012-05-10
-slug: geops-prasentiert-auf-dem-geosummit
+slug: geops-present-at-geosummit
 tags:
   - geops
   - conferences